 After eating or drinking something that contains lactose, it passes down your oesophagus (gullet) and into your stomach, where it is digested.
 The digested food then passes into your small intestine.

-Bacteria in the colon ferment (react to) the lactose, producing fatty acids and gases such as carbon dioxide, hydrogen and methane.
-The reaction of the lactose in the colon, and the resulting acids and gases that are produced, cause the symptoms of lactose intolerance.
+Bacteria in the colon ferment (break down) the lactose, producing fatty acids and gases such as carbon dioxide, hydrogen and methane.
+The breakdown of the lactose in the colon, and the resulting acids and gases that are produced, cause the symptoms of lactose intolerance.

 The main types of lactase deficiency are outlined below.